 My home/office is using 100% renewable energy, which is comprised mainly of wind and solar power.

-All my paper and media come from well managed sustainable forests with FSC or PEFC certifications.
+Any paper and media I do use comes from well managed sustainable forests with FSC or PEFC certifications.

-More recently me and my family have taken on an allotment with the aim to becoming more self-sufficient by growing more of our own fruit and veg.
+My family and I have taken on an allotment with the aim to becoming more self-sufficient by growing more of our own fruit and veg.
 All our green and organic waste is now being composted and reused, and we are repurposing more items to use on the allotment while teaching my daughter about the importance and effort needed to produce food.

 We are also reducing our single use plastics by refilling as much as we can and choosing more plastic free options, as well as making more ethical shopping choices.